-The National Hispanic/Latino Behavioral Health Association (NLBHA) has contracted BAI to serve as independent evaluator for the SAMHSA funded National Hispanic and Latino Addiction Technology Transfer Center (ATTC).
-BAI will implement both process and outcome evaluations.
-Data will be collected using the SAMHSA CSAT GRPA post event satisfaction survey for all training, technical assistance, and meeting events and will conduct 30-day follow-up as required.
-The outcome evaluation will assess the project's goals and objectives and include the following questions; 1) Was there successful adoption and implementation of culturally appropriate, evidence-based and promising SUD treatment and recovery-oriented practices and services; 2) Was there heightening the awareness, knowledge, and skills of the workforce that addresses the needs of Hispanic/Latino communities with SUD disorders; 3) Did the TTC foster regional and national alliances among culturally diverse practitioners, researchers, policy makers, funders, and the recovery community?
+The National Hispanic/Latino Behavioral Health Association (NLBHA) contracted BAI to serve as the independent evaluator for the SAMHSA funded National Hispanic and Latino Addiction Technology Transfer Center (ATTC).
+BAI implemented both processand outcome evaluations.
+Data was collected using the SAMHSA CSAT GRPA post event satisfaction survey for all training, technical assistance, and meeting events and conducted 30 to 60-day follow-up as required.
+The goals and objectives were met successfully as providers adopted and implemented culturally appropriate, evidence-based and promising SUD treatment and recovery-oriented practices and services, and the ATTC fostered regional and national alliances among culturally diverse practitioners, researchers, policy makers, funders, and the recovery community and provided technical assistance and training to over 3,000 Hispanic training event participants.
 BAI developed a Needs Assessment Query to identify technical assistance and training needs, and preferred methods of training for those seeking services from the ATTC and to address the needs of special populations.
 2018-2023.

-SAMHSA/CSAT: La Clínica de la Raza - BASE4 Program
+SAMHSA/CSAT: LA CLÍNICA DE LA RAZA - BASE4 PROGRAM